tmpbased/parenj/README.md

 (C) 2013 Kim, Taegyoon

 Paren is a dialect of Lisp.
 It is designed to be an embedded language.
+You can use Java in your Paren program.

 ## Compile ##
 ```